 Just on the outskirts of downtown stands an unusually-stunning piece of Victorian-esque architecture.
 This intricate mansion was built by several members of a local spiritual society in 1887 for famous musician and author Jesse Shepard.
-Shepard was a wordly composer, known for giving elaborate performences, oftentimes for royalty.
+Shepard was a worldly composer, known for giving elaborate performances, oftentimes for royalty.
 He was quite the eccentric, rumored to have held seances in his home in order to channel famous composers, musicians and even Egyptian spirits.

 The master and guest bedrooms were all located on the first floor while the second floor was mostly used as a museum housing Shepherd’s prized possessions and gifts that he had received from European nobility.
 A kitchen and servants areas were located below the first floor.
 Each room had its own unique feel and often color scheme.
 Additionally there were rumors of secret passages running throughout the house as well as concealed spaces behind some of the ornate fireplaces.